thearn/Python-Arduino-Command-API/README.md

 This API is forked from the original [Python Arduino Command API](https://github.com/thearn/Python-Arduino-Command-API) to add support for Python 3.

-The Python Arduino Command API is a lightweight Python library for communicating with [Arduino microcontroller boards](http://www.arduino.cc/) from a connected computer using standard serial IO, either over a physical wire or wirelessly.
+The Arduino-Python3 Command API is a lightweight Python library for communicating with [Arduino microcontroller boards](http://www.arduino.cc/) from a connected computer using standard serial IO, either over a physical wire or wirelessly.
 It is written using a custom protocol, similar to [Firmata](http://firmata.org/wiki/Main_Page).